 As of February 1, 2001, the Company entered into a 5-year lease for a 40,000 square foot facility located in the Stanford Research Park in Palo Alto, CA. The facility includes space for animals, laboratories, offices, and a GMP (Good Manufacturing Practices) suite.
 GMP facilities can be used to manufacture materials for clinical trials.
 On December 19, 2002 the Company negotiated an amendment to the lease, which resulted in reducing the average rent per year over the term of the lease from approximately \$3.15 million to \$2.1 million.
-This reduction will be recognized as income over the remaining life of the lease, which terminates on February 1, 2006.
-As part of the lease amendment the Company issued a letter of credit on January 2, 2003 for \$503,079, which was an addition to the letter of credit amounting to \$275,000 issued at commencement of the lease to serve as a deposit for the duration of the lease.
+As part of the amendment the Company issued a letter of credit on January 2, 2003 for \$503,079, which was an addition to the letter of credit amounting to \$275,000 issued at commencement of the lease to serve as a deposit for the duration of the lease.
 The lease has escalating rent payments and accordingly, the Company is recognizing rent expense on a straight-line basis.
-At December 31, 2002 the Company had \$1,325,420 in deferred rent expense for this facility.
+At December 31, 2002 the Company had \$246,219 in deferred rent expense for this facility.